girlguidinghertfordshire/ggherts/_events/2024-05-03-introduction-to-the-hills.md

   location:
     - Peak District
 permalink: /event/2024/introduction-to-the-hills/
-lastmod: 2023-05-29T16:58:04.720Z
 ---
-**Save the date.**

-Introduction to the Hills is an established joint Girlguiding and Scouting event which has been running for over 40 years.
+Taking place over the bank holiday weekend 3 -6 May, Introduction to the Hills (Itth) is an established trip, organised jointly by Girlguiding and Scouts in Hertfordshire, which has been running successfully for over 40 years.

-Following another successful year of ITTH, a jam packed weekend in the Peak District of camping, caving, climbing, cycling and hiking for Guides and Scouts aged 11 -13 years of age, next year's event dates have been released.
+A jam packed camping weekend in the Peak District involving caving, climbing, cycling and hiking for Guides and Scouts aged 11 -13 years of age, costing £175.00 (food, transport and tents provided).

-More details to follow.

-If you would be interested in becoming part of the itth team email <info@itth.org.uk>
+[More information and to how to register](/assets/docs/2023/itth2024flyer.pdf){:.btn.btn-primary.download-link}{:rel="noopener"}{:target="_blank"}

+For further information email <info@itth.org.uk>

+Applications close 9 February